nadirarfi/blog.nadirarfi.com/app/content/certifications/exam-az-305-designing-microsoft-azure-infrastructure-solutions/01-prerequisites/index.md

-# AZ-305: Azure Architect Design Prerequisites
+# Prerequisites

 When designing Azure solutions — particularly for the AZ-305 certification — it’s essential to first understand **how Azure is built and organized**.
 This includes the **physical infrastructure** (regions, datacenters, and network) and the **management structure** (how resources are controlled, secured, and organized).
 This guide offers a breakdown of the key concepts, structured to help both exam preparation and real-world Azure usage.

-   ## 🌍 Azure Regions, Region Pairs, and Datacenters
+   ## Azure Regions, Region Pairs, and Datacenters

    ### Azure Regions